Start My Answer

 • Being rude and professional on phone calls.

 A default judgment leaves you with limited options.
-Debt collectors actually like it when defendants, like you, offer no defense.
-They can use legal loopholes to seize your funds.
+Debt collectors rely on the number of defendants who will offer no defense.
+When that happens, Associated Credit Services can ask for a default judgment against you that allows them to seize your funds.

 Imagine money disappearing from your bank account and paycheck, leaving you unable to pay the rent.
 To avoid this, you must respond.